Vyral/greg-mcdaniel/_posts/2020-02-10-3-recommendations-for-a-day-trip-to-san-francisco.md

 1:37 - **Pier 39**, one of San Francisco’s biggest attractions, has a 45-acre complex that boasts 15 restaurants, more than 90 stores, a 300-berthing arena where you can park your boat, and a five-acre park along the water.

 3:42 - Designed in 1917 and built in 1933, the **Golden Gate Bridge** is an iconic feature of the Bay Area and one of the largest suspension bridges in the world.
-Because of the saltwater in the bay, the bridge must be continually repainted.
+Due to the saltwater in the bay, the bridge must be continually repainted.

 4:36 - **The Palace of Fine Arts** is a 17-acre parcel built to exhibit big pieces of art.
 It’s a great gathering place, and on any given weekend, you might see a few people getting married here\!

-I had a blast touring these key destinations in San Francisco, and I hope you enjoy your trip when you take it as much as I did\!
+I had a blast touring these key destinations in San Francisco, and I hope you enjoy them as much as I did\!

 As always, if you have any questions about real estate or great tips for the city, don’t hesitate to give me a call or send an email.
-I’d be happy to answer your questions and recommend some awesome stops to check out.
+I’d be happy to answer your questions and recommend some awesome stops.